• Skip to primary navigation

 • Ladle jam into hot jars to within 1/4" of the top.
 Remove air bubbles and wipe the rim with a clean cloth.
 Place lids on and screw to tighten until finger-tip tight only.
 Place in a water bath canner, submerged in 1" water above jar and process for 10 min. or according to altitude.

-• When the jam has cooked for its allotted time removed the jars to a towel-lined counter to cool.
+• When the jam has cooked for its allotted time, remove the jars to a towel-lined counter to cool.
 You should hear the popping of the lids as they seal.
 That is a very satisfying sound.
-If any jars don’t seal refrigerate and eat right away.
+If any jars don't seal, refrigerate and eat right away.

 Equipment